lightalkmst/green_curry/README.md

 ### p
 ##### ? -> (? -> ?) list -> ?
-Pipes (argument 1) to the reverse function composed (argument 2), but with a temporary DSL
+Pipes (arg 1) to the reverse function composed (arg 2), but with a temporary DSL

     F.p ('Hint: 3?') (
         F.tap (F.log)